zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ## End-to-end test

 What follows is a sample workflow illustrating usage of *Asterizm* CLI commands.
 (Diagrams look best with your browser in *light mode*.)

+The scripts use regular SHA-256 by default.
+To run the same flow with Asterizm cross-chain token names, set `CROSSCHAIN_HASH=1` on the relayer/client/user scripts that process the same message.

 ![workflow](figures/00-flow.svg)